bigbrett/meta-wscryptohw/README.md

+# meta-wssha256kern
 A Yocto meta-layer supporting the kernel driver for a memory-mapped sha256 hardware accelerator.
+Created by Brett Nicholas.

 Dependencies
 ============